 So Where To Get Good Rocks To Paint On

-If you’re planning to go into rock painting as your next creative endeavour, chances are you’re planning to stock up on some rocks so that you’ll always have a canvas on hand whenever inspiration strikes.
+If you’re planning to go into rock painting as your next creative endeavor, chances are you’re planning to stock up on some rocks so that you’ll always have a canvas on hand whenever inspiration strikes.
 But how do you find rocks?
 And where are the best places to find them?

 This is a common question, and the answer is really quite simple.
 Here are some of the ways that you can find rocks for painting so you can focus on the most important stuff: your designs!

-Buy, source or pick up?
+Buy, source, or pick up?

 There are 3 ways you can usually get rocks to paint on.
 Here are the three methods listed below: